brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2023-07-25T19:06:00
+date: 2023-08-11T15:58:00

 priority: 1
 ---

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
-The somewhat *fuzzy* intersection between design and back-end engineering.
+The somewhat broad and *fuzzy* intersection between design and back-end engineering.

 I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}